 - Who is in your network of support?
 It’s a good idea to assemble a list of your parents’ close friends, neighbors, and other loved ones who are open to provide assistance in the event of an unexpected emergency or simply as your parents’ abilities change through aging.
 Prioritize the list in the order your parents would like them to be contacted if a need occurs, and then share the list with anyone who could have the need to reach out to them (including those on the list themselves).

-At Morning Glory Home Care, we work with older adults and their families throughout Alton and the surrounding areas as they plan for long term care needs.
+At Morning Glory Home Care, a Highland senior care and in-home care provider for the surrounding areas, we work with older adults and their families as they plan for long-term care needs.
 Because our home care services are highly personalized, we can begin providing assistance in only a couple of areas, for just a few hours weekly, such as help with housekeeping, meals, and running errands, and you can add in additional support over time as needed.

 Contact our aging care experts at 618-667-8400 for the trusted support your senior parents need to stay safe, comfortable, and thriving at home for a lifetime.
-We’re always available to answer any questions you may have, and to schedule a free in-home consultation to share more about our trusted elder care in Alton, IL and the surrounding communities.
+We’re always available to answer any questions you may have or to schedule a free in-home consultation.
+Visit our Service Area page for a full list of the communities where we provide care.